What is diabetes? What are the types of diabetes?

 Gestational diabetes is triggered by pregnancy.
 Hormone changes during pregnancy can affect insulin's ability to work properly.
-The condition occurs in approximately 4% of all pregnancies.
+The condition occurs in up to 9% of all pregnancies.

 Pregnant women who have an increased risk of developing gestational diabetes are those who are over 25 years old, are above their normal body weight before pregnancy, have a family history of diabetes or are Hispanic, black, Native American, or Asian.

 Screening for gestational diabetes is performed during pregnancy.
 Left untreated, gestational diabetes increases the risk of complications to both the mother and their unborn child.

 Usually, blood sugar levels return to normal within six weeks of childbirth.
 However, women who have had gestational diabetes have an increased risk of developing type 2 diabetes later in life.